 Why write for The Conversation?

-What it is: The Conversation is an independent, nonprofit publisher of commentary and analysis, authored by academics and edited by journalists for the general public.
-The Conversation publishes short articles (800-1,000 words) by academics on timely topics related to their research.
+The Conversation is an independent, nonprofit publisher of commentary and analysis, authored by academics and edited by journalists for the general public.
+The Conversation publishes short articles (800 to 1,000 words) by academics on timely topics related to their research.
 And CU Boulder is now a paying member, along with a majority of our AAU and aspirational peers!
 The Conversation also offers a variety of formats - some of which require less time for faculty than others.
 Talk to a Conversation editor to learn more.